GoogleChrome/developer.chrome.com/site/en/docs/apps/manifest/kiosk_enabled/index.md

 ## How they behave {: #Behavior }

-When a Kiosk App is configured to run on Chrome OS using [Single App Kiosk Mode][6], the user has no control over the app’s lifecycle.
+When a Kiosk App is configured to run on Chrome OS using [Single App Kiosk Mode][6], the user has no control over the app's lifecycle.
 The user cannot exit the app or switch to another task.
 However, as an app developer, you can offer a "logout" or "exit" button within the app to close all its windows, which terminates the session and returns the user to the login screen.